Maestro (2023) Bradley Cooper’s Vain Impersonation of a Vain Man. B+

 • His deep friendship with composer Aaron Copland – they were probably lovers.

-• The famous bet made between Bernstein and his clarinetist boyfriend, David Oppenheim (Matt Bomer) that one of them would make actress Judy Holliday their beard.
+• The famous bet made between Bernstein and his clarinetist boyfriend, David Oppenheim (Matt Bomer), that one of them would make actress Judy Holliday their beard.
 Eventually, Oppenheim married her.
 In one of the film’s early scenes, Judy and her baby, Jonathan Oppenheim (they are never identified), briefly encounter Leonard and David.

 • The famous radical chic party that Bernstein and his wife threw for the Black Panthers at their fabulous Park Avenue apartment in 1970

-• And above all, his Judaism and his deep connection to the young state of Isreal, which, given the current horrific situation in the Middle East, can only be considered a kaddish that is shared with his audience.
+• And above all, his Judaism and his deep connection to the young state of Israel, which, given the current horrific situation in the Middle East, can only be considered a kaddish that is shared with his audience.

 Maestro